-- 602.4.1 The TD must establish early contact with the Organiser. - 602.4.2 Cancellations or postponements of events must be announced to the TD and to the FIS immediately, taking into account any applicable deadlines. - 602.4.3 For Downhill and Super-G, the TD must arrive at the competition site at least 48 hours before the draw for the first training.
+- 602.4.1 The TD must establish early contact with the Organiser. - 602.4.2 Cancellations or postponements of events must be announced to the TD and to the FIS immediately, observing any applicable deadlines.
+Postponements must always have a future date, otherwise the event is considered cancelled.
+Cancellations and postponements are always shown on the FIS website. - 602.4.3 For Downhill and Super-G, the TD must arrive at the competition site at least 48 hours before the draw for the first training.
 In all other events this must be at least 24 hours before the draw for the event concerned.